Gardiol language

 Gardiol (Gardiòl) is the variety of Occitan still spoken today in Guardia Piemontese, Calabria.

 UNESCO classifies it as "seriously in danger" of disappearing in its Atlas of the World's Languages in Danger.
 But on the contrary, Agostino Formica showed in 1999 that Gardiol Occitan was still surviving despite the small number of speakers.
 Similarly, Pietro Monteleone stressed that Gardiol remained the language in common use in family and friendly relations.

 Gardiol is of North Occitan origin.
 The population of Guardia Piemontese arrived from the Occitan Valleys of Piedmont in the 14th century, following the persecutions against the Waldensians.
 It is therefore related to the Vivaro-Alpine.
 However, Glottolog recognizes Gardiol as a distinct language within the Occitanic language family.

 Population

 In 2007, according to the linguist Fiorenzo Toso, there are 340 Gardiol speakers out of 1,860 inhabitants, the others using either standard Italian or Calabrian.
 This is different to both Christopher Moseley, which said there were around 300 speakers (2005) and Agostino Formica, which said there were around 370 speakers (1999).

 Example text

 The following is a text taken from a manual by G. Ligozat.

-A La Gàrdia l’antica pòrta granda (pòrta dal sang) ilh recòrda fait brut, fòrse, en part, inventat.
-Un fait dei mai brut al vai sochèd ‘o 11 de junh 1561 a Montalto Uffungo aont otanta-uèch Valdés ilh van èsser massat a chavon dal schalier de la guieisa de Sant Fransisc de Paola.

-Un testimone al vai scriu dins una letra ‘o fait brut: ‘o bòia, stachaa una faissa sus lhi uèlh dal condamnat, ab ‘o cotèll al lhi talha ‘o gargaròt, al lhi cacha la faissa, e ainan un autre.

-‘O deman ilh van talha lhi cadàver, ilh lhi van tapa sus lhi carre e ilh lhi van empinge sus lhi arbre, per mai ò mens trenta-shèis milhe long la straa per Castrovillari.
-‘O 28 de junh, sus la plaça de Cosenza, lhi autre Valdés ilh van èsser cuvèrt de piche e iars coma tòrche.
-Gabriele Pepe, dins Il Ponte – setembre/otróeve 1950, al a pas dóbie: « La vai èsser una crochata vèra, ab tot lhi mal de le crochate: destruccion de país entíer, fúec, massacre col·lectiu, impicajon, confiscacion, vinhe destrote. » En tot 2000 Valdés de La Gàrdia, Montalto Uffugo e San Sisto ilh van èsser massat; 1600 ilh van èsser empresonat ò mandat sus le galère.